-Computer Software
+Computer Software Technology: AAS Degree

-Technology: AAS Degree The Associate of Applied Science Degree in Computer Software Technology is designed to prepare students for entry-level positions requiring computer software application skills and/or the ability to support endusers.
-The program provides students with general knowledge and skills appropriate for computer software-oriented occupations and the opportunity to select courses to strengthen their overall education.
+The Associate of Applied Science Degree in Computer Software Technology is designed to prepare students for entry-level positions requiring computer software application skills and/or the ability to support endusers.
+The program offers emphases in PC Technician, Graphic and Web Design and Application Software Specialist.
 This is a Tech Prep articulated program.
 For more information regarding Tech Prep, see page 141.